dmitryleskov/stream-hygiene/part3.md

-# Life Without Rules #
 [The source code for this post is available on GitHub.](https://github.com/dmitryleskov/stream-hygiene/tree/master/src/streamhygiene/part3)

-The following is the final part in a three-part series.
+The following is the third part in a four-part series.
 [Part I](http://blog.dmitryleskov.com/programming/scala/stream-hygiene-i-avoiding-memory-leaks/)
 listed the coding rules that help you avoid memory leaks when using the standard Scala `Stream` class.
 [Part II](http://blog.dmitryleskov.com/programming/scala/stream-hygiene-ii-hotspot-kicks-in/)
 demonstrated that an optimizing JIT compiler and precise GC render most of those rules superfluous, and argued that circumventing `Stream` memoization in production code is dangerous.
-This part will discuss the alternatives to `Stream` for representing potentially infinite data structures without the risk of leaking memory.
+This part will discuss a readily available third-party alternative that enables representing potentially infinite data structures without the risk of leaking memory:

 ## scalaz.EphemeralStream ##